Projects

 ed-chest-pain-analytics

-Chest pain risk support work built around clinical conversation data, differential framing, and physician-authored decision traces.
+Chest pain risk support work built around ambient encounter data, differential framing, physician-authored decision traces, AIMI presentation, and AMIA 2026 podium abstract #15227.

-It reflects how I think about clinical support systems: useful signal early, explicit uncertainty, and no pretense that the model is the clinician.
+It reflects how I think about clinical support systems: useful signal early, explicit uncertainty, and no pretense that the model is the physician.

 clinical-nlp-patterns

-Patterns for clinical documentation systems, extraction-first prompting, and validation design.
+Patterns for clinical documentation systems, extraction-first prompting, validation design, and QA loops.

 This is the public technical layer behind a lot of my writing about chart safety, constraint design, and evidence grounding.